-Prior to participation in the PYAP Innovation Grants Program - Pilot, providers must ensure youth participation in an orientation that prepares them for the upcoming training.
+Prior to participation in the training program, providers must ensure youth participation in an orientation that prepares them for the upcoming training.
 During this period, they must also administer a skills based assessment of their choice that identifies academic abilities.
 During this time, providers shall assess participants' employability skills and social service needs, develop an Individual Service Strategy for each participant, and provide training or workshops that outline expectations for what each participant will receive through the proposed training program.

-Case Management and Support (Deliverable 2)
+• Case Management and Support (Deliverable 2)